-The trial court must hold a hearing and give the disobedient party the opportunity to be heard.
-Therefore, it is reversible error to award sanctions before the hearing on the motion to compel takes place.
+The trial court must hold a hearing and give the party facing sanctions for a discovery violation an opportunity to be heard before issuing an order.
+It is reversible error to award sanctions before a hearing on the motion to compel takes place.
 By the same token, striking a party's pleadings before the deadline for compliance with discovery requires reversal.